ignite/web/packages/client-js/README.md

 client.switchWS('<new_ws_node_address>');
 ```

-The client automatically subscribes to new block events and emits those for handling:
+The client automatically subscribes to new block events and emits the events for handling:

 ```
 client.on('newblock',(block) => {